DallanQ/lotr_duel_for_middle_earth/Manual.md

 ### Preparing a chapter (page 3)

-At the start of each chapter (1, 2, then 3), place cards from the corresponding chapter **in the central play area**, following the diagram below (reminder on the sides of the box).
+At the start of each chapter (1, 2, then 3), place cards from the corresponding chapter **in the central play area**, following the diagram below (*reminder on the sides of the box*).
 Be careful, since certain cards are placed faceup and others facedown.
 Place the 3 remaining cards, facedown, in the discard.

-> image of a tan and dark brown cards arranged in 3 sections.
-First in, upward pyramid form, second in downward pyramid form and thirdly both small upward and and downward pyramid form.
-Each arranged card is labelled chapter 1-3.
+> image of a tan, brown cards arranged in pyramid form.
+Labeled at the upper part is *chapter 1*.
+Its arranged 2 tan Faceup cards, followed by 3 brown Facedown cards, followed by 4 tan Faceup cards, followed by 5 brown Facedown cards, followed by 6 tan Faceup cards.

+> image of a tan, brown cards arranged in a downward pyramid form.
+Labeled at the upper part is *chapter 2*.
+Its arranged 6 tan Faceup cards, followed by 5 brown Facedown cards, followed by 4 tan Faceup cards, followed by 3 brown Facedown cards , followed by 2 tan Facedup cards.

+>

 ### Turn overview (page 3)